Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Methods

 \subsection{The Data-Driven Boundary}

 The horizontal electric field $\mathbf{E_{\rm h}} = (E_{x}, E_{y})$ that is needed to drive the induction equation is solved from

 where $B_{z}$ is the radial component of the vector magnetic field observed by SDO/HMI \citep{HMI,Hoeksema+al:2014}, $\Delta t=720$\,s the cadence of the observations, and $\Omega=1.0\times10^{-5}$\,s$^{-1}$. $\Omega$ represents a rotation applied on a vertical flux tube and is the primary parameter that controls the injection of free magnetic energy into the domain, as described in earlier papers \citep{Cheung+DeRosa:2012,Chen:2025}.
-We use an educated guess on the basis of the relative motion of the flux concentrations in this active region.
+We use an educated guess on the basis of the relative motion of the flux concentrations in this active region to determine the value of $\Omega$ as follows.

 The evolution of the vertical magnetic field in the photosphere is shown in the top row of \figref{fig:mag}.
-This active region, as marked in \figref{fig:mag}, comprises of two major sunspot pairs, P1--N1 and P2--N2 \footnote{\citet{SunXudong+al:2012} denoted them as P0--N0 and P1--N1.}, and a small parasitic bipole, P3--N3 (N3 merges with N2 and is not marked in the figure), that emerges after February 14, next to the northern edge of the N2 spot.
+This active region, as marked in \figref{fig:mag}, comprises two major sunspot pairs, P1--N1 and P2--N2 \footnote{\citet{SunXudong+al:2012} denoted them as P0--N0 and P1--N1.}, and a small parasitic bipole, P3--N3 (N3 merges with N2 and is not marked in the figure), that emerges after February 14, next to the northern edge of the N2 spot.
 The P3 flux concentration continues to intrude into the area surrounded by the N1, P2, and N2 spots, which causes the destruction of a pre-existing flux rope at the onset of the eruption, as demonstrated later in this paper.
 The relative shearing and collisional motion between two large sunspot pairs, particularly between N1 and P2, creates a strongly sheared polarity inversion line (PIL) and is suggested to be the key process for generating free magnetic energy in the corona \citep{Toriumi+al:2017b,Chintzoglou+al:2019,Rempel+al:2023}.
 We estimate the order of magnitude of $\Omega$ from the sunspot motion as follows.
 The shearing motion is treated as an equivalence of the N1 spot rotating around the P2 spot.
 In two days, N1 rotated by approximately $\pi/2$ rad with respect to P2, according to a comparison of Panels (b) and (d) in \figref{fig:mag} \citep[see also Figure 3 in ][]{SunXudong+al:2012}, which corresponds to a rotation period of 8 days.
 In the case of solid body rotation, the vorticity of $1.0\times10^{-5}$\,s$^{-1}$ corresponds to a period of 14.6 days.
 Control experiments with $\Omega=0$ or $6\times10^{-6}$\,s$^{-1}$ yield no major eruptions by the end of February 15.